-Drinking just half a cup of lemon water (juice of just two lemons) every day can increase urinary citrate excretion and cut the risk of kidney stones (9).
+Drinking just half a cup of lemon water (juice of just two lemons) everyday may have an alkalizing effect on your urine, increase urinary citrate excretioni XThe amount of citric acid released in the urine, which is usually an indicator for renal stones, pancreatitis, and general level of health. , and cut the risk of kidney stones (9).

 Among citrus fruits, lemons have the highest amount of citrate.
 This explains why lemon water could be the ideal way to prevent kidney stones.
 In studies, intake of lemon water in patients reduced the rate of stone formation (per patient) from 1 to 0.13 (10).